We show you seven simple steps to getting power into your tent using, and demonstrate using the Outwell Mains Roller.

 It may be a bit more pricey than basic Electric Hookup power units, but it's worth it for the extra convenience of the light and USB chargers.

-The only problem we’ve found with this roller was that after a few uses, the rubber cap over the light switch has come off.
-Not a great problem, but still, I would have expected it to have stayed on.
+The only problem with this roller was that the rubber cap over the light switch had come off after a few uses.
+Not a great problem, but I would have expected it to stay on.
 We also had to use an extension when we pitched at a site where the EHU was quite away from the pitch.

 Watch our video below for more details on the Outwell Mains Roller (before the switch protector came off).